 After living in Amsterdam for 6 years, I decided to quit my decent-paying, secure, stable job and move to the UK.
-I toyed with the idea of London (too expensive and my main goal was to live alone) and Cambridge (small and it didn’t seem like there were many jobs) when I finally decided on the bad-ass city of Edinburgh.
+When some people want to spice up their life they switch from decaf to regular coffee, not me.
+I toyed with the idea of London (too expensive and my main goal was to live alone) and Cambridge (small and it didn’t seem like there were many jobs) when I finally decided on the badass city of Edinburgh.
 Instead of moving to another Dutch city or going through the hell of finding an apartment in Amsterdam, I decided to just move countries.
 Easy peasy (NOT).
 My thought process was:

 After 10 viewings, I was able to find a place of my own.
 With Southside, it takes about 2 weeks to get through the paperwork.
 My application was somewhat expedited since the property was rented at first but then the person backed out at the last minute.

 There was one property I liked more, but everyone at the viewing had jobs so I knew I wouldn’t get it.

 One tip from a real estate agent was that if you have looked (10 properties is a lot) then just pick one.
 There will always be something better located but it will be gone quickly.
 The place will never be perfect but since you’re not buying it, it doesn’t matter as long as it ticks some of your boxes.
 My place is nice, noisy and cold but I managed to sign the papers and move in on the day I checked out of my Airbnb, which saved me money.

 I then took an Uber from my Airbnb to my new, furnished place with my three pieces of luggage.